12 Steps of Christmas Recovery

 The Advent season is probably the single most stressful time of the year for church leaders.
 In addition to the overscheduling, the overspending, the forced merriment, the pressure to find the right gift, and the anxiety of travel and family relations that stress out the average person during the final 6-8 weeks of the calendar year, church staff have the challenge of helping everyone remember and celebrate the real reason for all this cultural insanity.

-After attending numerous Sunday school class parties, planning services attended by more visitors than at any other time of the year, writing and preaching sermons that tell the old story in a new way, and squeezing one’s own family meals and gatherings between Christmas Eve services—it’s finally Christmas.
+After attending numerous church parties, planning services attended by more visitors than at any other time of the year, writing and preaching that old story in a new way, and squeezing one’s own family meals and gatherings between Christmas Eve services—it’s finally Christmas.
 Whew.

 Those twelve days between Christmas Day and Epiphany—those misunderstood, forgotten days that serve for most as a mere afterthought to the six-week ramp up to Santa Claus, a time to return unwanted items and take advantage of after-Christmas sales—this is your time.
 It’s your time to recover from the madness and experience the incarnate Christ anew.